Sigmmma/c20/src/content/h3/tools/h3-ek/h3-tool/readme.md

 tool build-cache-file-cache-sounds-index
 ```

 * scenario - ???
-This is an optional arg
+This is an optional argument
 * append - ???
-This is an optional arg
+This is an optional argument
 * sound-configuration - ???
-This is an optional arg
+This is an optional argument
 * platform - The platform this cache file is being built for.
 If nothing is set then it will default to `pc`.
-This is an optional arg
+This is an optional argument

 ## Build cache file cache version
 Build a cache files with a specific version